nishuileabhain/poker/README.md

 The scope of the project is to make poker accessible to beginners and provide information and practical tips for playing

 Structure
-A navbar which will be on the top of each page to allow users to switch between three main sections there is a reference page for rules there is a a game page which is the main focus of the site there is a progression page which links to further resources
+A navbar which will be on the top of each page to allow users to switch between the main sections there is a reference page for rules there is a a game page which is the main focus of the site there is a progression page which links to further resources

 Skeleton
 LINK TO BALSAMIQ WIREFRAME
-wireframe will have three pages - should it have mobile devices too?
+wireframe will have three pages and a welcome page.

+Sources
+The java quiz was taken initially from https://github.com/WebDevSimplified and modified.
+The images were taken from https://www.alice-in-wonderland.net/resources/pictures/alices-adventures-in-wonderland/ and the cards were free graphics from https://pixabay.com/ The card that changes when you hold the mouse over it was code that I learned from a javascript Skillsoft Course series of videos by Kishan Iyer.